Review of The Golem and the Jinni

 Everything’s Good in America

 While the focus of the novel is clearly Chava and Ahmad, a number of secondary characters come into play, each with their own interesting backstory and motivation, so most of the characters are developed and seem believable.
 It is an important task to keep the setting grounded in reality when the two central characters are mythical, and it makes their sense of alienation and secrecy that much more sympathetic.
 Chava fears being discovered and destroyed at virtually any moment, while Ahmad chafes at being confined to one form without the full range of his wondrous abilities and experiences.
 As such, the secondary human characters make the setting seem real to the reader if for no other reason than their own concerns and experiences are more immediate and human in scope.
-Because of its tighter focus and smaller cast, in many ways, this novel is more successful than Neil Gaiman’s American Gods, which also bring Old World mythic figures to North America.
+Because of its tighter focus and smaller cast, in many ways, this novel is more successful than Neil Gaiman’s , which also bring Old World mythic figures to North America.
+Setting the story in a prior century will also help some readers suspend their disbelief because fantastic creatures and events often seem more likely in earlier times.
+American Gods

 A particularly interesting feature of the novel is the structure of the story.
 The reader fears for the two central characters, but in opposite directions.
 Chava’s fears are all future-oriented: will her nature be discovered, will she lose control and become a danger to everyone around her, will she be enslaved, will she be destroyed, and so on.
 Ahmad, conversely, has all his concerns rooted in the past: how did he become ensnared and put in that copper flask, what has he done that he cannot remember, how can he find his old master so he can be free, etc. Essentially, Helene Wecker builds anticipation in two directions simultaneously, even if at a slow pace.